CristinaMora/EnemyBehaviourFramework-2D/readme.md

     - *Bounce:* The object changes direction and simulates a bounce.
     - *Destroy:* The object disappears upon collision.
   - *Angle:* Angle at which the object will move.
-  - *Aim Player:* Indicates whether the object will follow the player's direction (with this option, the angle does not appear because its value is determined by your position and the target's position).
+  - *Aim Player:* Indicates whether the object will follow the player's direction (with this option, the angle does not appear because its value is determined by your position and the target's position).<br>
+  For this to happen there must be an object with [tag](#tag) "Player".
   - *Is Accelerated*
     - *False:* If not accelerated, the enemy will move with a constant linear speed.
 You can configure:
       - *Throw:* The force will be applied only once, simulating a launch.